 The Company's consolidated unaudited interim audited financial statements have been prepared in accordance with IFRS under the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than a process of forced liquidation.
 The consolidated audited financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.

 SHARE CAPITAL

-Authorized: Unlimited common shares without par value

-Unlimited preferred shares without par value
+(a) Authorized Unlimited number of common shares without par value Unlimited number of preferred shares without par value

-Issued and outstanding:
+Issued and Outstanding: